 Move over, body shop stores.

-1. Avoid harmful chemicals – use only natural ingredients and fragrances.
+1. Avoid harmful chemicals – use only natural ingredients and artificial fragrances.

 2. Reuse containers and reduce waste